bohua12/Sc1015-project/README.md

  - @ kimtorl: Expolatory Data Analysis

 ## Motivation
-- As university students, housing will soon be our concern as we graduate and step into workforce.
-- HDB BTO flats, is seen as an affordable option, and is good investment when we resell it in the future
+As university students, housing will soon be our concern as we graduate and step into workforce.
+HDB BTO flats is seen as an affordable option, and is good investment when we resell it in the future

-- Through this project, we hope to make a more wise and informed choice on housing, by investigating more about HDB resale price so that we can maximise our profits when we re-sell the HDB flats after we BTO
+Through this project, we hope to make a more wise and informed choice on housing, by investigating more about HDB resale price so that we can maximise our profits when we re-sell the HDB flats after we BTO

 ## Problem Definiton